pauloddr/articles/fighting-game-in-javascript.md

 The story of the game happens some year in the very far future, in a futuristic city where robots with human-like behavior live peacefully (almost) with the minority of humans that are still alive -- after a sudden and unexpected change in radiation levels from the sun almost killed them all.

 Each robot shares the memories of a deceased human in the form of a synthetic "brain" that is able to learn new things and make decisions, just like humans.
 Despite being their own "persons", robots usually have a "human mentor" that maintains and guides them.
-Due to the large disparity between the population of robots and humans, many robots do not have human mentors, many humans mentor more than one robot, and robots may have other robots as mentors.

 __In the game, the player him/herself takes the role of a human mentor of the robots they create using the "Create a Character" feature.__

-NPC robots usually have NPC mentors (human or robot) as well.
+NPC robots usually have NPC mentors as well.

-## Characters and Factions
+## Characters, Factions, and Fighting Styles

+The game will feature 12 playable characters (initially).

+Each character knows a different fighting style, each from a distinct country of origin.
+A few styles are listed below:

+* Karate
+* Savate
+* Muay Thai
+* Kung Fu
+* Wrestling
+* Boxing

-12 playable characters are being planned, divided among 3 factions:
+Characters are divided among 3 factions:

 * Artists
 * Enforcers
 * Rogues

 Each faction has 4 characters and 1 mid-boss (non-playable, initially).

-One non-boss character stands out from each faction.
-The three of them form the game's team of protagonists:

-* one Artist (a student);
-* one Enforcer (a police officer);
-* and one Rogue (a cage fighter).

 There will be a final boss, not belonging to any faction.

-## Fighting Styles

-12 distinct martial arts will be featured, one for each playable character.

-Each martial art belongs to a different country, mostly related to the character's origin.

-The martial arts belonging to the protagonists, and their origins, are:

-* Artist - Karate (Japan)
-* Enforcer - Savate (France)
-* Rogue - Muay Thai (Thailand)

-Other martial arts decided upon, and their origins, are:

-* Artists: Kung Fu (China)
-* Enforcers: Wrestling (Greece)
-* Rogues: Boxing (England)

-The remaining styles are still being decided or worked on.

-Boss characters will feature mixed/free-form fighting styles.
+Bosses will feature a "Free Form" fighting style.

 ## Character Select Screen Disposition

+Here is a preview list of the 12 playable characters, their factions, ocupations, and fighting styles.

 <table align="center">
  <tr>